heidi-holappa/comparison-analyzer/documentation/general-information.md

 ### Defining offset

-`gffcompare` classifies comparison results with class codes providing detailed information on the comparison results.
-One interesting aspect in the case of misalignments is the nature of the offset in the misalignment.
-Here we provide a definition for offset and a detail how offset is computed.
+`gffcompare` output contains class codes for transcripts which provide information on the quality of the alignment.
+One interesting aspect in the case of misalignments is the amount of the offset in the misalignment.
+Here we provide a definition for offset and detail how offset is calculated in this application.

 Let $S$ be  a transcript from an analyzed read and assume that $S$ has one or more exons as children.
 Let the set of these exons be $E = \{e_1, \ldots , e_n\},\,n\in\mathbb{N},\,\mid E\mid \ge 1$.
 Let $R$ be a reference transcript to which $S$ has been compared to.
 Let exons children in $R$ be $X = \{x_1, \ldots, x_m\}$.